bug-catcher/sensorsync/README.md

 pip install -e ".[rerun]"
 ```

-The base install stays deliberately small: `numpy` and `pyyaml` only.
+The base install is designed to be deliberately small: `numpy` and `pyyaml` only.

 ## Align a recorded run